ryderdamen/FlyToday/readme.md

 ## About
-This project uses the [AVWX Rest API](http://avwx.rest) by [Michael duPont](http://mdupont.com/) as it's source of aviation information.
-I thought about creating my own API based on the Canadian AWS, but that's way too complicated and time consuming, and this one is pretty amazing.
+This project uses [aviationweather.gov](http://www.aviationweather.gov) as it's source of aviation information.

 ## Using it
 To activate it, you can say something like this to your Google Assistant enabled device: